-Interest rate risk is the risk that fair values or future cash flows of a financial instrument will fluctuate because of changes in interest rates.
+Interest rate risk is the risk that fair values or future cash flows of a financial instrument will fluctuate because of changes it.

 Sensitivity to interest rate risk arises from mismatch of financial assets and financial liabilities that mature or re-price in a given period.

-The effective interest / mark-up rates for interest / mark-up bearing financial instruments are mentioned in relevant notes to the financial statements.
-The Company's interest / mark-up bearing financial instruments as at the reporting date are as follows:
+The effective interest / mark-up rates for interest / mark-up bearing financial instruments are mentioned in relevant notes to the final The Company's interest / mark-up bearing financial instruments as at the reporting date are as follows:

-202 2021
+202 2 202

-Financial Financial Financial Financial

-assets liabilities assets liabilities
+Financial assets Financial liabilities Financial assets

-Rup ees Rup ees
+Rupe es Rup

-Variable rate Instruments
+Variable rate instruments

 Balance with bank - deposit account 689,379 - 2,011,861

-Long term finance • 408,404,307 391,776,307
+Long term finance - 408,404,307 -

-Short term borrowing 48,000,000 48,000,000
+Short term borrowing - 48,000,000 -

-689,379 456,404,307 2,011,861 439,776,307
+689,379 456,404,307 2,011,861